vasavi168/docs/v3/index.md

 ## AUTHENTICATION

-Each API request will have to contain request headers that include your access token to authenticate the request.
+Each API request will have to contain request headers that include your Bearer token to authenticate the request.

+You can generate Bearer Token from existing access tokens generate once from application panel.

 Don't have an access token?
 You will find your access token in the `Developers -> API Keys/Access Tokens` in menu bar.